Northwest Fire Centre aware of drought conditions - BC Local News

 In addition, Bartos explained that weather drives both the fire season and NWFC staffing considerations.
 In that regard, the fire centre has made efforts to be prepared for possibly warmer and drier weather and the risks it brings.

 In May, the service expanded the size of its initial attack crews.
-The Burns Lake branch increased its numbers from two to three crews, and Houston now has two five-person crews.
+Houston now has two five-person crews and the Burns Lake branch increased its numbers from two to three crews.
 In total there are now seven new firefighters in the zone.

 Blair McBrideMultimedia reporter